AnnaVargova/AutomationShield_wiki/OptoShield.md

 # Detailed Hardware Description

-The OptoShield is an open hardware product, you are free to make your own.
+The OptoShield is an open hardware product, you are free to make your own device.
+If you come up with improvements, please let us know so we can improve our design as well.
 The discussion below should help you to improvise one on a breadboard or even manufacture one by a professional PCB making service.

 ## Circuit design